Alja9/PushNotificationFCM/README.md

 <i>Database Structure for Sending to Device Token is Saved : `/notifications/{notificationId}`</i>

+## For an example, please visit the following site:
+- To receive messages or as a normal user: [User Page](https://pushnotifdicoba.web.app/)
+- To be able to send a message: [Admin Page](https://pushnotifdicoba.web.app/sendMessaging.html)
 #### <i>I hope that there is a fork for this repo, to get the development that I expect.
 Thank you very much.</i>